dislersd/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(n) because all elements have to shift over one.
+As n elements grows so does amount of shifts
 2. What is the runtime complexity of `dequeue`?

 3. What is the runtime complexity of `len`?